thecml/position-cindex/README.md

 </p>

-This repository contains the code for the controlled experiments for the position paper:
+This repository contains the code for the position paper:

 **Stop Chasing the C-index when Evaluating Survival Analysis Models**
 Christian Marius Lillelund, Shi-ang Qi, Russell Greiner, and Christian Fischer Pedersen<br>